victoresque/pytorch-template/README.md

 ### Project initialization
 Use the `new_project.py` script to make your new project directory with template files.
-`python3 new_project.py ../NewProject` then a new project folder named 'NewProject' will be made.
+`python new_project.py ../NewProject` then a new project folder named 'NewProject' will be made.
 This script will filter out unneccessary files like cache, git files or readme file.

-### Adding custom CLI options
+### Custom CLI options

 Changing values of config file is a clean, safe and easy way of tuning hyperparameters.
 However, sometimes it is better to have command line options if some values need to be changed too often or quickly.